 You have the flexibility of a car with the added comforts of a little home on wheels, and it’s a great opportunity to get a taste of that #vanlife everyone is wild about.

-Escape Campervans has three locations along the west coast so you have ultimate flexibility with your route.
-You can rent a campervan in Los Angeles, enjoy the coast to your heart’s desire, and drop off the campervan in San Francisco (or even Seattle).
-Keep in mind their other North American locations for future trips too!
+Escape Campervans has five locations along the west coast so you have ultimate flexibility with your route.
+You can rent a campervan in Los Angeles, enjoy the coast to your heart’s desire, and drop off the campervan in San Francisco, Portland, or even Seattle.

-Escape Campervans are hand-painted by local artists and equipped with bedding, a stove, sink with running water, refrigerator, cooking and eating utensils, picnic chairs and everything else you’ll need for your surf tripping adventure.
+Escape Campervans are hand painted by local artists and equipped with a comfy bed and a kitchen with a stove, sink, fridge, and they have extras available like kitchen supplies, bedding, and other camping goodies so you’ll have everything you need for your road tripping adventure.
 Find out more about what’s included here.

 In this guide to a Highway 1 road trip, we’ll take you through some of the best things to do and see on your California coastal journey.
 Starting in LA and heading north, we cover stops in Malibu, Ventura, Ojai, San Luis Obispo County, Big Sur, Santa Cruz, and a few not-to-be missed pit stops along the way!